Display Box: The Quiet Profit Engine Nobody Measures

 *1–10 scale, 1,200-shopper exit poll, Jan 2026

-A mid-size supplement firm switched from virgin SBS to 90 % PCW counter display boxes and added a QR code that let shoppers see the exact farm where the fiber was sourced.
-Result: unit sales rose 11 %, enough to fund the material upgrade and add $0.04 profit per bottle.
-Sustainability moved from cost line to revenue line.
+A mid-size vitamin brand switched from virgin SBS to 90% PCW counter display boxes.
+They added a QR code that let shoppers see the exact farm where the fiber was sourced.
+The result: unit sales rose 11%.
+That increase funded the material upgrade and added $0.04 profit per bottle.
+Sustainability moved from a cost line to a revenue line.

 The Invisible Triangle